innocentmchry/SaveThePig/README.md

 ## Acknowledgments

-I would like to express my gratitude to the Indian Institute of Technology Guwahati for providing me with the opportunity to work on this exciting and challenging project.
-Special thanks to my mentors for their guidance and support throughout the internship.
+I extend my sincere gratitude to the Indian Institute of Technology Guwahati for the invaluable opportunity to contribute to this thrilling project.
+Special thanks to my mentors, Dr. Samit Bhattacharya and Mr. Nilotpal Das, for their unwavering guidance and support during the internship.
+I am also grateful to Dr. Ranjan Maity for providing me with the opportunity to work on this impactful project.

-Feel free to explore the code and documentation to gain insights into the implementation of Affective Gaming in Android!

 Happy coding! 🚀